 22. Ugly and/or trendy designer bags.

-Kim Kardashian was a walking and talking waste of money in the 2000s.
-That tan. that basic white tank top.
+Kim Kardashian was a walking talking waste of money in the 2000s.
+That tan.
+That basic white tank top.
 That juicy suit.
-Takashi Murakami Louis Vuitton bag.
+That Louis Vuitton bag.
 That other bag.
 At least she looked good.
 I did not pull off this look very well.

 23. The Simple Life series on DVDs.

 Most other DVDs were not a waste of money because Netflix didn’t exist and we had to be entertained.
 But if you paid money to own this on DVD, you wasted your money.
 Seriously.

 24. Razr phones and the *hottest* Nextels.

 A cheap phone would have been fine, I guess, but these were must-haves.

 26. These Steve Madden shoes.

 27. Ugly boots – I mean Ugg boots, and I’m sorry because I know we’re wearing them again (me included!!! we love comfort!!!)